joelstanner/data-structures/README.md

     - This binary max-heap sorts the data passed into it in descending order, such that the top value is the greatest and each parent value under it is greater than its children.
 Pushing a value into the heap will bubble it up until its parent is greater than it, while popping the top value off will resort the list to maintain descending order.
 * Priority Queue
     - The priority queue sorts the data passed into it by priority in descending order.
 Items of equal priority are sorted by seniority.
 The priority queue supports insert, pop, and peek methods.
+* Priority Queue with Heap
+    - This implementation of the priority queue imports our binary heap module and passes tuples consisting of priority, seniority, and value into a heap.
+This implementation is adapted from the Python Cookbook example cited in the Resources section.

 ## Resources
 [Linked Lists Wiki](http://en.wikipedia.org/wiki/Linked_list)